 Who We Are

-Emma Barber (she/her) is a community herbalist, farmer, massage therapist, and dance artist.
-She was born and raised in rural southeastern Minnesota with a big rhubarb patch and lived in Minneapolis for the last twelve years before moving to Iowa.
+Emma Barber (she/her) is a Midwest-based herbalist & farmer committed to growing vibrant botanicals for community health & well-being.
+She was born and raised in rural southeastern Minnesota with a big rhubarb patch and lived in Minneapolis for the last twelve years before moving to Iowa with her partner Jeremy.
 Emma's work revolves around the intersections of health & wellness, food & farming, and art & creative expression.
 After receiving her BFA in Dance at the University of Minnesota, Emma's interest in organic food and farming practices grew as she worked at various farm-to-table restaurants, the Seward Community Co-op, Keepsake Cidery's organic orchard, & Northerly Flora's flower farm.
 In 2019 Emma completed the Terra Sylva School of Botanical Medicine’s Community Herbalism program, a 400-hour immersive Western Herbalism education grounded in a Vitalist perspective and based in the Appalachian mountains of Western North Carolina.
 During this program it became clear that herbal medicine was the path that best integrates many of her passions - working directly with plants, helping others on their healing journey, and creatively transforming plants into healing remedies.
 Emma is grateful to steward the land that she & Jeremy now live on in east central Iowa and is honored to be your farmer.

-We are transitioning 32 acres of land previously in corn production to a diverse perennial pasture mix where we will rotationally graze Katahdin sheep for grass-fed lamb.
-Raising ruminant animals on pasture is a beautiful pairing - the sheep eat nutritionally-dense forage and offer fertility directly back to the land.
-When plants and grasses are grazed it stimulates deeper root growth - leading to more organic matter in the soil, less soil compaction, and increased resilience to drought as the roots can access water deeper in the earth.
+In addition to growing botanicals, we raise 100% pastured lamb.
+Raising ruminant animals on pasture is a beautiful pairing - the sheep eat nutritionally-dense forage while offering fertility directly back to the land.
+When plants and grasses are grazed, it stimulates deeper root growth which leads to increased levels of organic matter in the soil, less soil compaction, and more resilience to the effects of drought as the roots can access water deeper in the earth.
 Protecting & restoring our soil is the main goal for this operation.
 Raising sheep on pasture offers the opportunity for mutual flourishing of both land and animal, while also producing a high-quality, nutrient-dense, & sustainable source of meat.
-We expect to have our first pastured lamb available for sale in the fall of 2023.
+To learn more about our pastured lamb operation, visit lambsquarter.com.

-Sign up for our newsletter to be the first to know about our current and upcoming offerings, including new product releases, when our pastured lamb is available, where to find us and our products & special discounts given only to subscribers.
+Sign up for our newsletter to be the first to know about our current and upcoming offerings, new product releases, where to find us and our products, & receive special discounts given only to subscribers.